1st Battalion, 9th Marines: Operation Restore Hope

-Global War on Terror
+Global war on terror

-In April 2005 the Marine Corps began reactivating the 1st Battalion 9th Marines.
+In April 2005, the Marine Corps began reactivating 1st Battalion, 9th Marines starting with Alpha Company as an initial evaluation.
 In April 2006, after only a 30-day work-up cycle, Alpha Company deployed in support of Operation Iraqi Freedom and completed a successful six-month deployment to Forward Operating Base Grizzly in Camp Ashraf, Iraq.
-During this time the company conducted security and stabilization operations north of Al Khalis in the Diyala Governorate, working jointly with Military Police, Cavalry and Field Artillery units from the National Guard.
+During this time, the company conducted security and stabilization operations north of Al Khalis in the Diyala Governorate, working jointly with Military Police, Cavalry and Field Artillery units from the National Guard.
 Alpha Company returned in October 2006 without the loss of any Marines.
-1st Battalion 9th Marines was officially reactivated in April 2007.
-In March 2008, the Battalion deployed to Al Anbar Province on a 7-month deployment, and took over sole responsibility of Ar Ramadi and all security missions in the immediate area.
-The Battalion was divided into Police Transition Teams (PTT) and worked directly with Iraqi Police developing them into a more efficient professional police force to provide a more safe and secure living environment for the local populace.
+Due to Alpha Company's success, 1/9 was officially reactivated in April 2007.
+In March 2008, the battalion deployed to the Anbar province on a 7-month deployment, and took over sole responsibility of Ar Ramadi and all security missions in the immediate area.
+The battalion was divided into Police Transition Teams (PTT) and worked directly with Iraqi Police developing them into a more efficient professional police force to provide a more safe and secure living environment for the local populace.
 1/9 returned from deployment in October 2008.

-In May 2011, 1/9 deployed to Helmand Province, Afghanistan.
+From May, 2011 to December, 2011, 1st Battalion, 9th Marines deployed to Helmand province, Afghanistan.
 This would be the first time the "Walking Dead" would fight in Operation Enduring Freedom in Afghanistan.
-The Battalion detached Alpha Company and attached it to 3rd Battalion 6th Marines in the city of Marjah for this deployment.
-The deployment was a success, and no Marines were lost in action.
-From September, 2012 to December, 2012, Alpha Company deployed to Al Jaber, Kuwait, providing security forces for MAG-40.
-1/9 deployed to Helmand Province Afghanistan from Sept 2013 to May 2014 in support of operation Enduring Freedom and shortly after returning from this deployment the unit cased their colors again.
+The battalion detached Alpha Company and attached it to 3rd Battalion, 6th Marines in the city of Marjah while under 1/9, Weapons Company operated separately in Nawa-I-Barakzayi District.
+Bravo and Charlie Company remained with the rest of 1/9 including H&S Company in Nawa District.
+Though there were casualties, no Marines were killed in action.
+From September, 2012 to December, 2012, Alpha Company deployed to Ahmad al-Jaber Air Base, Kuwait, providing security forces for MAG-40.
+1/9 deployed to Helmand province Afghanistan from Sept 2013 to May 2014 in support of Operation Enduring Freedom and shortly after returning from this deployment the unit cased their colors again.